bratpeki/modern-milkytracker-guide/docs/elems.md

 ## Checkboxes

-Toggle a certain behaviour on or off.
+Toggles a certain behaviour on or off.
 When on, there is a check inside the box.

-These are commonly found in the instrument editor and settings.
+These are commonly found in the [instrument editor](./ui.md#instrument-editor) and settings.

 ## Listviews

 ![ui_settings_resolutions](../img/ui_settings_resolutions.png)<br>
 A listview of resolutions MT supports.

-Select and element from a list, either by double left-mouse clicking or right-mouse clicking on the element in the list.
+Allows selection of an element from a list, either by double left-mouse clicking or right-mouse clicking on the element in the list.

-The most important listviews in MT are in the disk operations window and the instrument and sample menus.
+The most important listviews in MT are in the [disk operations window](./ui.md#disk-operations-window) and the [instrument](./ui.md#instrument-menu) and [sample menus](./ui.md#sample-menu).

 ## Radio buttons